RSE-Sheffield/RSE-Sheffield.github.io/pages/service/activities/activities.md

 ## High Performance Computing (HPC)

-We collaborate with a range of partners including CiCS, N8, Archer and Microsoft to provide you with HPC support on local, regional, national and cloud-based facilities.
+We collaborate with a range of partners including IT Services, N8, Archer and Microsoft to provide you with HPC support on local, regional, national and cloud-based facilities.

-Locally, we assist CiCS in supporting users on their HPC clusters:
+Locally, we assist IT Services in supporting users on their HPC clusters:
 Iceberg and ShARC.
 We are major contributors to their documentation system and can help you with software installation, training and advice on how to make maximum use out of these HPC resources that are free to